-Some parts of childhood require waiting.
-You’re just not old enough is probably something you’ve told your child before.
-So it may surprise you that saving for retirement isn’t something your kid needs to age into.
-If you have a minor earning an income, they can already start building their retirement fund with an IRA.
+Saving for retirement isn’t something your kid needs to age into.
+If your child is earning an income, they can start building their retirement fund with an IRA.

-And while both technically may be an option for your child, we’re going to focus on Roth IRAs.
+While both types of IRA may be an option for your child, in this article, we will focus on Roth IRAs.

-Here’s how it works in a nutshell: Money is added to the account with post-tax income that your child has earned, that money grows over time, and then your child gets to withdraw the money tax-free in retirement.
-But be aware that there are certain account rules you'll need to follow.
+Here’s how it works in a nutshell: Money is added to the account with post-tax income that your child has earned, that money grows over time, and then your child gets to withdraw the money tax-free in retirement once certain conditions are met.
+But be aware that there are certain account contribution and withdrawal rules you’ll need to follow.

 Let’s go over a few important ones below.